pink-gorilla/gorilla-renderable/README.md

 - `:pinkie` notebook-ui (needs pinkie)
 - `:reagent` notebook-ui (needs pinkie)
 - `:goldly` not yet implemented. will be in goldly

 # notebook transactor

-`lein transactor new` creates demo-nb.edn
+`clojure -M:transactor new` creates demo-nb.edn
-`lein transactor add` adds new code segment to document,and reevaluates notebook.
+`clojure -M:transactor add` adds new code segment to document,and reevaluates notebook.

 ## Licence